wscoble/beyond-the-prompt/presentation/slides.md

 ???

+⏱️ TIME: 1:11:30 - 1:15:30 (4.0 min)

 Here's your second call to action.
 Think about your project.
 What's the one thing AI always gets wrong?

-For us, it was suggesting Python dependencies when we wanted pure Nix.
+For me, it was suggesting Python dependencies when we wanted pure Nix.
 For you, it might be "never use eval()", "always validate user input", "follow our naming conventions".

 Whatever it is, create a skill for it today.
 Just one.
 Put it in a `.skills/` directory.
 Add YAML frontmatter with a clear description.